 About the Authors

 Jeffrey and Laurie Ford are, both literally and figuratively, a marriage of theory and practice.
-Jeffrey an Emeritus Professor of management with the Max M. Fisher College of Business at The Ohio State University in Columbus, Ohio.
-He holds a B.S. in marketing from the University of Maryland, and an MBA, and a Ph.D. in organizational behavior from The Ohio State University.
+Jeffrey an Emeritus Professor of Management in the Max M. Fisher College of Business at The Ohio State University in Columbus, Ohio, holds a B.S. in marketing from the University of Maryland, an MBA in Marketing, and a Ph.D. in Organizational Behavior.
+Both the MBA and Ph.D. are from The Ohio State University.
 Prior to joining Fisher, Jeffrey served on the faculties of the Institute of Management and Labor Research at Rutgers—The State University of New Jersey, and the Kelly School of Business at Indiana University.

 Laurie has retired from a career as a management consultant and is now focusing on research and writing.
 She holds a B.S. in psychology, a Master’s degree in industrial engineering, and a Ph.D. in operations research engineering, from the State University of New York at Buffalo.
 Laurie was a consultant with Arthur Young in Washington D.C., then, in her own practice, served as a consultant to scores of businesses, government agencies, and not-for-profit organizations, including Intel, Mead Paper, U.S. Department of Energy, NASA, the Ohio State Medical Association, and the Ohio Hospital Association.
 Laurie has also taught graduate-level university courses in engineering, management, and organization design.